medusa-project/simple-queue-server/README.md

 * server
     - name - required.
 Simply a string naming the server.
 This will be used to create a log directory, etc.
     - sleep_on_empty - optional.
 The number of seconds to sleep when the incoming queue is empty.
 Default 60.
+    - max_total_requests - optional.
+The server will stop after servicing this many requests.
+Primarly intended for testing, to ensure things stop.

 * amqp
     - incoming_queue - required.
 The name of the amqp queue off of which the server takes messages to service.